zanmato1984/broken-pipeline/README.md

 - ThreadId: execution lane id passed to operators (`std::size_t`); the reference runtime uses `ThreadId = TaskId`
 - Channel: one source plus a linear chain of pipes feeding a shared sink
 - Pipelinexe: one compiled executable stage (a set of channels sharing a sink)
-- Implicit source: a SourceOp created by a pipe to start a downstream stage
+- Implicit source: a SourceOp created by a pipe or sink to start a downstream stage
 - Drain: a tail-output callback invoked after the upstream source is exhausted

 ## Traits